 I met Chuck in a Mastermind Group I was a member of.
-And I liked him right away…and that was before I found out he was a Cruise Planners franchise owner.
+I liked him right away…and that was before I found out he was a Cruise Planners franchise owner.

 In the first place, he has a super-positive attitude.
 Secondly, he’s a ball of energy.
-(Could be because he gets to plan cruises for people AND go on cruises.)
+(Could be because he gets to plan cruises at his agency for people AND go on cruises.)

 Have you ever been on a cruise?
 I have.
 Here’s the one thing that sticks in my mind.